Plan your visit to Tirpitz

 To book a guide, please call +45 75 22 08 77 well in advance of your visit.

 OBS!
-Unfortunately, we are unable to receive groups during peek season, 29 June – 31 August 2022.
-We look forward to your visit in the autumn.
+Unfortunately, we are unable to receive groups during peek season, 1 – 31 July 2023.

 We highly recommend that groups of more than 20 people book their visit by contacting the Varde Museums' main office.
 Please plan with a realistic schedule and arrive at the booked time – if you arrive late, it may be difficult to find space for your group in the exhibition.